40+ School Fundraising Ideas

 If your dance-a-thon goes over well for your supporters, there’s no reason you can’t reuse this fundraising idea in a variety of fun ways.
 Consider holding a walk-a-thon, a read-a-thon, clean-a-thon, or any other “thon” activities you can imagine.
 Collect pledges based on the number of pages read, miles walked, or even pieces of dirty laundry cleaned.

-Elementary School Fundraiser Ideas
+Elementary School Fundraiser Ideas: The Best School Fundraisers

-You can even make this fundraising event completely virtual by selling baked goods online and then arranging for a pick-ups at a designated location at a specific date and time.
 All the logistics can be communicated through your online fundraising page (which you can easily build with PayBee’s online fundraising platform).
 Make sure to advertise your bake sale on multiple social networks, your e-newsletter, and through physical flyers to attract more donations.

 Calendar Sale

 Posting student artwork on a wall or a refrigerator is a time-honored tradition for elementary schools and families of young students.
-So, why not use this artwork for your fundraisers?
+So, why not use this artwork idea for your fundraisers?

 Creating and selling school calendars is a great fundraising idea that you can use and re-use for multiple events, like bake sales and festivals.
 You can select pieces of student artwork from different grades and classrooms and use each drawing to illustrate a different month.
 Alternatively, you can create calendars themed around class photos, school sports, or even your past fundraising events.
+This is a great idea as it allows you to really get the community involved.

 Scavenger Hunt

-Customize your scavenger hunt to whatever environment your fundraiser happens to be in.
+Customize your school scavenger hunt to whatever environment your fundraiser happens to be in.
 For instance, if you’re holding an event at a museum, you could have kids take photos of key exhibits.
-On the other hand, if you’re holding an outdoor event, it might be fun to have kids collect items or images of local wildlife.
+On the other hand, if you’re holding an outdoor event, it might be fun to have school kids collect items or images of local wildlife.

-Have students register as teams and compete in a timed scavenger hunt to increase the excitement.
+Have school students register as teams and compete in a timed scavenger hunt to increase the excitement.
 Oh, and be sure to promote a great prize for the winning team so everyone has something to look forward to!

 Shoe Drive

 Shoe drive fundraisers may seem like an unusual school fundraising idea, but they have the potential to raise thousands of dollars for many school programs.
 By hosting a shoe drive, you not only raise money for your school, you also send the donated shoes overseas to developing countries where people rely on a good pair of shoes to get around.
+This is a great mission for your school to set out on, allowing kids of all ages to join together for a greater purpose.

-Here’s how a shoe drive works.
+Here’s how a school shoe drive works.
 Shoe drive fundraising companies like funds2orgs provide your school with free packing equipment and marketing materials needed for hosting a shoe drive.
 Your students, volunteers, and staff then reach out to their support networks — which can include friends, families, or a local church, and ask for gifts of gently worn or unused shoes.
 This request works great for elementary schools since kids grow out of shoes very quickly.

 Your school will then arrange to have all the shoes dropped off, packaged by volunteers, and then collected by your partner organization.
 A successful shoe drive can collect hundreds of shoes and can earn your school thousands of dollars in revenue.
 To learn more, watch the Funds2Orgs video on hosting shoe drives.